Agora-wireless/Agora/README.md

      * Run `make -j` to compile the code.
    * For Faros RRU, use the pyfaros tool the same as with the UEs to generate a new `data/topology.json`
    * Modify `data/topology.json` by adding/removing serials of your RRU Irises, and the hub.
-   * Run `./build/agora --conf_file data/XX-hw.json`.
-After this step, the log files will be generated automatically.
+   * Run `./build/agora --conf_file data/XX-hw.json`

+After this step, the two log files will be generated automatically, which contains physical layer statistics of the configured transmission frame-by-frame.

 ## Running performance test
 To test the real-time performance of Agora for processing 64x16 MU-MIMO with 20 MHz bandwidth and 64QAM modulation, we recommend using two servers